sousou15/Backdoor/README.md

 # Modules

-Maat: Grants comprehensive access to target systems, facilitating command execution, file manipulation, and reconnaissance.
+-Maat: Grants comprehensive access to target systems, facilitating command execution, file manipulation, and reconnaissance.
 Based on sockets.
 TCP.

-MaatReverse: Establishes a covert reverse connection, enabling communication from the target to the operator's server.
+-MaatReverse: Establishes a covert reverse connection, enabling communication from the target to the operator's server.
 Reverse shell.
 Still working on it ;)

-Hestia: Endpoint for file retrieval from the target system.
+-Hestia: Endpoint for file retrieval from the target system.
 It has 2 modules, one with public ip checker and the other only resolves local hosts.
 Server.
 Port: 5000

-Loki: Allows file downloads from target systems.
+-Loki: Allows file downloads from target systems.
 Server.
 Port: 8000

-Hermes: Injects files into target systems, seamlessly integrating them into directories for future use.
+-Hermes: Injects files into target systems, seamlessly integrating them into directories for future use.
 Server.
 Port: 3030

-Argos: Captures target screen activity, providing a visual file.
+-Argos: Captures target screen activity, providing a visual file.
 Server.
 Port: 3030